Brightside Farm

 The Township has adopted the Uniform Construction Code.
 In addition to new commercial or residential construction, common projects requiring a building permit are: decks, patios, porches, carports, sheds, gazebos, pools, finishing basements, detached garage or other accessory buildings.

-Residential projects that do not require a permit include roof and window replacement and interior remodeling, provided there are no structural changes being made.
+Residential projects that do not require a permit include window replacement and interior remodeling, provided there are no structural changes being made.

-Call the Township office for information on what steps are required for your project or click here.
+Call the Township office for information on what steps are required for your project, or view our Permits & Forms page, and read our Guide to Permits PDF.

 No, there is no certificate of occupancy required upon residential re-sale.